sr-murthy/continuedfractions/docs/sources/sequences.rst

     NamedCallableProxy("KSRM tree branch #2: (x, y) |--> (2x + y, x)"),
     NamedCallableProxy("KSRM tree branch #3: (x, y) |--> (x + 2y, y)"))

-The :py:attr:`~continuedfractions.sequences.KSRMTree.branches` property is a tuple of callables (instances of :py:class:`~continuedfractions.utils.NamedCallableProxy`), one for each of the three branches, and each takes two (coprime) integers :math:`a, b`, with :math:`1 \leq b < a`, as arguments.
+The :py:attr:`~continuedfractions.sequences.KSRMTree.branches` property is a tuple of callables (instances of :py:class:`~continuedfractions.utils.NamedCallableProxy`), one for each of the three branches.
+Each callable takes two (coprime) integers :math:`a, b`, with :math:`1 \leq b < a`, as arguments.
 The nodes can be generated manually as follows:

 .. code:: python